du1388/3d-radnet/README.md

 ## Examples
 ### Data
-Currently, we have only provided the testing dataset that had been processed and resized to required size of the model used.
-We plan to release the processed training dataset used in the study in the near future.
+Currently, we have only provided the training and testing dataset that had been processed and resized to required size of the model used.
+We plan to release the processed dataset in different format in the near future.
 The image data is saved as a dictionary of images and associated image spacing in python pickle format.

 **For example:**
 ```python